bruce-szalwinski-he/aws-msk-iam-sasl-signer-ruby/README.md

 ### Finding out which identity is being used

+When using the token to authenticate against an MSK cluster, you may receive an Access denied error.
-You may receive an Access denied error and there may be some doubt as to which credential is being exactly used.
+There may be some doubt as to which credential is being exactly used.
 The credential may be sourced from a role ARN, EC2 instance profile, credential profile etc.
 When calling `generate_auth_token`, you can set `aws_debug` argument to `true`.